weizman/website/content/md/about.md

 ### 15/12/2018

-# In short..

-Enjoying Javascript and Web Security.
+# Enjoying Javascript and Web Security :)

 Check out my resume and my different projects and articles, and feel free to hit me up at any time for any reason!